MICA-MNI/BrainStat/docs/matlab_doc/visualization/plot_hemispheres.rst

 ^^^^^^^^^^^^^^^^^
 - *parcellation*: an k-by-1 vector containing the parcellation scheme, where k is the number of vertices.
 - *labeltext*: A cell array of m elements containing labels for each column of data.
 These will be printed next to the hemispheres.
+- *views*: a character vector containing the angles from which to view the brain.
+Valid characters are: l(ateral), m(edial), i(nferior), s(uperior), a(nterior), and p(osterior).
+When supplying a single surface, the lateral/medial designations must be inverted for the right hemisphere.
+Default is 'lm'.

 -------------------
 Methods